Skip to content

 Contributing to AlphaFold Sovereign MCP

 Thank you for considering a contribution.
-This project ships production-grade software used by pharmaceutical, clinical-research, and defense organizations.
-We hold contributions to a correspondingly high bar — and we will help you meet it.
+This project aims to be a well-tested, well-documented MCP server for biomedical data access.
+We hold contributions to a high engineering bar — and we will help you meet it.

 This document is the single source of truth for "how do I contribute, and what will happen to my contribution?"